-- Pay now for next year and get access for the rest of this year for free.
+- Joining fees are currently waived and we also have a special offer: pay now for next year and get access for the rest of this year for free.

 Annual subscription fees are as follows (and are in Australian dollars and include GST for Australian schools) and are based on total secondary school enrolment numbers for a calendar year.

 Note: We do NOT offer individual or part-school or single year group subscriptions.
 Our subscriptions are based on TOTAL secondary school enrolment numbers as the whole school has access with the school password and the newsletter items with login details.
 Schools with multiple campuses located on different physical locations and separate school newsletters will need separare subscriptions for each campus.

 AUD$397 for a very small school (<250 students in secondary school)

 AUD$597 for a small school (<500 students in secondary school)